aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 ## Break a Link

-The following code snippet demonstrates how to break a link for a shape.TextBox:
+The following code snippet shows how to break a link for a shape.TextBox:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Linked-Textboxes-WorkingWithLinkedTextboxes-BreakALink.cpp" >}}